FreeRTOS/corePKCS11/README.md

 The Cryptoki or PKCS #11 standard defines a platform-independent API to manage and use cryptographic tokens.
 The name, "PKCS #11", is used interchangeably to refer to the API itself and the standard which defines it.

-This repository contains a software based mock implementation of the PKCS #11 interface (API) that uses the cryptographic functionality provided by mbedtls.
-Using a software mock to enables rapid development and flexibility, but it is expected that the mock be replaced by an implementation specific to your chosen secure key storage in production.
+This repository contains a software based mock implementation of the PKCS #11 interface (API) that uses the cryptographic functionality provided by Mbed TLS.
+Using a software mock enables rapid development and flexibility, but it is expected that the mock be replaced by an implementation specific to your chosen secure key storage in production devices.

 Only a subset of the PKCS #11 standard is implemented, with a focus on operations involving asymmetric keys, random number generation, and hashing.